sendgrid/nodejs-http-client/README.md

 You need to have a API key to use the app.
 To configure the API key in the environment variables follow these steps.
  - create .env file in the root directory of the project.
  - Copy the contents of .env_sample file in to the .env file
- - Once you have obtained the API key, find the environment variable SENDGRID_API_KEY and assign your API key as it's value.
+ - Once you have obtained the API key, find the environment variable SENDGRID_API_KEY and assign your API key as its value.
  As an example it should look like this
  ```
  SENDGRID_API_KEY='<YOUR_API_KEY>';